Everyone scores a touchdown with this fun and healthy Gluten-Free Super Bowl treat

-A fun and healthy Super Bowl treat, these dark chocolate dipped strawberries with white chocolate piping are remarkably easy to make and a win now matter who you're rooting for.
-Recipe inspired by My Mommy Style.
+A fun and healthy Gluten-Free treat perfect for football season and the Super Bowl!
+These dark chocolate dipped strawberries with white chocolate piping are remarkably easy to make and a win now matter who you're rooting for.

 Author: Healthy Gluten-Free Family

 1 lb carton for Strawberries (approximately 23-28 berries), rinsed and pat dry